digital-land/technical-documentation/docs/architecture-and-infrastructure/proposals/010-data-pipeline-api.md

 An [example of the potential shape of the API](https://app.swaggerhub.com/apis/CHRISCUNDILL_1/data-collection-pipelines/1.0.0-oas3.1) has been provided in OpenAPI specification format.

-> [!NOTE]
 > The API will be _publicly_ internal, meaning it will be coded in the open and generally accessible.
 The demarcation of "internal" is important since it communicates the intent that API is primarily for satisfying the needs of internal software tools.
 > Should it become apparent that certain endpoints have wider-appeal, they could be promoted to the public platform API.

 ### Container diagram

 The following container diagram illustrates how the Pipeline API will be able to communicate across a number of different data sources and formats to provide a single view of pipeline metadata.

 ![Data Pipelines System Context](/images/proposals/010-data-pipeline-api/containers.drawio.png)